markaleung/camera-tutorial/README.md

 ## Tips
 1.8 for people + blurry background
-6-8 35mm, 4-5 APS-C, 3-4 M43 for food, landscape
+8 35mm, 5 APS-C, 4 M43 for food
-11-16 35mm, 7-11 APS-C, 6-8 M43 for people + sharp background
+11-22 35mm, 7.1-14 APS-C, 5.6-11 M43 for people + sharp background
+Any aperture for landscape
-Adjust aperture to taste if background is too blurry/not blurry enough
+Adjust to taste if background is too blurry/not blurry enough

 # Shutter Speed